Program of Study

 - Direct others in the daily operation of the foodservice department.

-- Use planning skills by writing policies and procedures, objectives, and job descriptions.
+- Prepare policies, procedures, objectives, and job descriptions.

-- Recognize the personal qualities desired in foodservice employees.
+- Distinguish personal qualities that are desired in foodservice employees.

 - Conduct in-service and training programs.